 Sarah Giles, is the Designated Person for adults at risk.
-Sarah can be contacted on +44 7891 300362 or sarah.a.giles@btinternet.com
+Sarah can be contacted on +44 7891 300362 or sarah.giles@stpetersbaptist.org.uk

-Ann Harwood is Safeguarding Trustee (Adults at risk) and will oversee and monitor implementation of the policy and procedures for the Church Trustees.
-Ann can be contacted on ann.harwood@stpetersbaptist.org.uk
+Matt Davis is Safeguarding Trustee (Adults at risk) and will oversee and monitor implementation of the policy and procedures for the Church Trustees.

+Matt can be contacted at matt.davis@stpetersbaptist.org.uk